FahimU123/Personal-Coding-Guide/Bridging SwifUI & UIKit.md

 struct MyUILabel: UIViewRepresentable {
     var text: String

+ typealias UIViewControllerType = UILabel // <- Choose the correct controller (IDK if this is necessary since Swift is type safe but a bunch of articles have it) - it basically tells it the type, simply put

     // Step 1: Create this func, creating the view func makeUIView(context: Context) -> UILabel {
         // Use the CustomUILabel class to create and configure the UILabel